dp-os/gez/examples/docs/src/en/api/core/render-context.md

 - **Read-only**: `true`
 - **Default**: `''`

-The base path for static resources.
+Base path for static resources.
 All static resources (JS, CSS, images, etc.) will be loaded based on this path, supporting runtime dynamic configuration.

 ```ts
 // Basic usage